Skip to main content

 By Michelle Fish

-The third dictionary definition of the word “epiphany” on Miriam-webster.com is this: an intuitive grasp of reality through something (such as an event) usually simple and striking.
+The third dictionary definition of the word “epiphany” on miriam-webster.com is this: an intuitive grasp of reality through something (such as an event) usually simple and striking.

 Yep, I’m having one.
 Thank you, Covid-19.
 We’re approaching our third month of quarantine here in Michigan.
 I’m lucky to be quarantined with the man I love, and dogs galore.
 We’re together, and that’s a blessing.